adarsh0806/FSND-P4_Conference-Organization-App/README.md

 - getSessionsInWishlist: Retrieves a list of sessions which have been put on the users wishlist across all conferences.
 This method is implemented very similar to the method 'getConferencesToAttend'.
 - getConferenceSessionsInWishlist: Similar to getSessionsInWishlist, but only gets the wishlist sessions for a given conference.

-- Added 20150603: To test the wishlist methods get a sessionConferenceKey (described in Testing Instructions above) and paste it in the respective request field.
+NOTE: To test the wishlist methods get a sessionConferenceKey (described in Testing Instructions above) and paste it in the respective request field.
 Also make sure your are logged in as this method requires authorization.
-If the session key exists and the session is not already on your wishlist, the response should be
+If the session key exists and the session is not already on your wishlist, the response should be:

 	200 OK
 	{
 	"data": true
 	}

 Then call the method getSessionsInWishlist or getConferenceSessionsInWishlist.
 You response should include the details of the added session, e.g.

 	200 OK
 	{
 	"items": [
 	{
 	"date": "1900-01-01",
 	"duration": "00:00:00",
 	"highlights": [
 	"Default",
 	"Highlight"
 	],
 	"location": "Default Location",
 	"name": "S02",
 	"speakers": [
 	"Henry",
 	"Loriot"
 	],
 	"startTime": "10:00:00",
 	"typeOfSession": "NOT_SPECIFIED",
 	"websafeConfKey": "ahJkZXZ-Y29uZmVyZW5jZS1hcGlyNgsSB1Byb2ZpbGUiGW5vcmJlcnQuc3R1ZWtlbkBnbWFpbC5jb20MCxIKQ29uZmVyZW5jZRgBDA",
 	"websafeKey": "ahJkZXZ-Y29uZmVyZW5jZS1hcGlyQwsSB1Byb2ZpbGUiGW5vcmJlcnQuc3R1ZWtlbkBnbWFpbC5jb20MCxIKQ29uZmVyZW5jZRgBDAsSB1Nlc3Npb24YAww"
 	}
 	]
 	}

 # Task 3: Additional added queries in endpoint methods
 - getConferenceSessionsBySpeaker: This method queries all sessions of a conference and filters it by a given speaker.
 This can be useful for larger conferences.